MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-conv-state-chat-disconnect.md

 In such situations, if the customer returns to the chat within three minutes, then they can continue the conversation.

 If the customer stays disconnected for more than three minutes and then reopens the chat widget, a new chat will begin.
-However, as an administrator, you can help your customers connect back to the previous chat by enabling reconnection.
+However, you can help your customers connect back to the previous chat by enabling reconnection.
 More information: [Configure reconnection to a previous chat session](configure-reconnect-chat.md)

 >[!NOTE]